Xophmeister/xoph.js/RegArray/README.md

 #### `RegArray.datetime`

-Checks whether the array element is a date and/or time. `Date` values are vacuously valid; strings will be parsed using `Date.parse` (i.e., RFC2822 or ISO 8601 format).
+Checks whether the array element is a date and/or time. `Date` values are vacuously valid; other values will be parsed using `Date.parse` (i.e., RFC2822 or ISO 8601 format).

 ### Object Methods

 #### `test(array)`

-Checks if `array` conforms to `expression`, using the appropriate validator functions, returning a boolean.
+Checks if `array` conforms to `expression`, using the appropriate validator functions, returning a `Boolean`.

 #### `toString()`

-Returns `expression` defined in the constructor.
+Returns `expression`, defined in the constructor.